oogles/djem/docs/topics/models.rst

 StaticAbstract
 ==============

 :class:`StaticAbstract` is a combination of :ref:`commoninfomixin`, :ref:`archivablemixin` and :ref:`versioningmixin`.
 It is designed as an abstract base class for models, rather than a mixin itself.
-It includes all the fields, as well as custom ``objects``, ``live`` and ``archived`` managers, and provides access to all the functionality offered by each of the mixins, including:
+It includes all the fields and functionality offered by each of the mixins, including:

 * :ref:`Maintaining the accuracy <commoninfomixin-maintaining-accuracy>` of ``date_modified`` and ``user_modified`` as changes are made.
 * Automatically and :ref:`atomically incrementing <versioningmixin-incrementing-version>` ``version`` as changes are made.
 * Allowing :ref:`archiving and unarchiving <archivablemixin-archiving-unarchiving>`.
 * Providing :ref:`ownership checking <commoninfomixin-ownership-checking>`.
-* Providing basic :ref:`object-level permissions support <commoninfomixin-object-permissions>`.

 Usage
 -----